mothershipcx/sen-contracts/audit/dynamic-analysis.md

   Contract: Distribution Initialize
-    ✓ Reserve should be less than total supply cap (67ms) ✓ Distribution cap is a diffence between total supply cap and reserve (156ms) ✓ Token total supply should be 0 at the beginning of distribution (228ms)
+    ✓ Reserve should be less than total supply cap (67ms) ✓ Distribution cap is a difference between total supply cap and reserve (156ms) ✓ Token total supply should be 0 at the beginning of distribution (228ms)

   Contract: Distribution